miquido/request-data-collector-guzzle/README.md

 ### GuzzleCollector

-This collector is used to collect data about performed Guzzle requests.
+This collector is being used to collect data about performed Guzzle requests.

 ```php
 'guzzle' => [